Inflationary surge or deflationary slump? Five questions with Roger Early

 Despite the fragile nature of the U.S. economic recovery, inflation appears to be ticking up, raising concerns about a drawn-out inflationary spiral.
 How realistic are these concerns?
 What are some of the factors putting pressure on prices today, not just in the U.S., but internationally?

-Roger Early, senior vice president and co-chief investment officer for total return fixed income strategies, considers these questions while discussing his team’s inflation expectations.
+Roger Early, head of fixed income investments and co-chief investment officer for total return fixed income strategies, considers these questions while discussing his team’s inflation expectations.

 Click on each question to read its answer or scroll down the page.